Chinese Herbal Medicine and Endometriosis

 Fertility is one of the most interesting areas of newer research.

-The strongest single trial in the literature is a 2020 multicentre double-blind placebo-controlled study involving 202 women with endometriosis-associated infertility after surgery.
-Women received either matched placebo or a sequential Chinese herbal medicine protocol over six menstrual cycles.
+The strongest single trial in the literature is a 2020 multicentre double-blind placebo-controlled study by Zhao et al., published in the Chinese Journal of Integrative Medicine, involving 202 women with endometriosis-associated infertility after surgery.
+Women received either matched placebo granules or a sequential Chinese herbal medicine protocol over six menstrual cycles.
+The trial used a central block randomisation system, sealed opaque envelopes for allocation concealment, and both participants and investigators were blinded.
+The study did not include a formal GRADE evaluation of its outcomes.

 The results were encouraging: